-- Remove steak and the tomato and onions to a hot serving platter.
+- Remove steak, tomato, and onions to a hot serving platter.

-- For a thicker sauce, remove the steaks to a serving platter and place the pan over medium heat.
-Combine 1 tablespoon of flour with about the same amount of cold water.
+- If the sauce is too thin, place the pan over medium heat.
+Combine 1 tablespoon of flour with 1 tablespoon cold water.
 Stir until no lumps remain.
 Stir into the simmering sauce and cook, stirring, until thickened.

 - Replace the large can of tomatoes with 2 cans (14.5 ounces each) of stewed tomatoes.

 - Add about 1 cup of sliced celery to the onion mixture.

 - Add 1 medium or large minced garlic clove to the steaks just before adding the tomatoes.